 "Be ye subject therefore to every human creature for God's sake: whether it be to the king as excelling..."
 (1 Peter 2:13 DRA3)

-The first version seems to suggest we should submit to every human institution, while the second, an 1899 version, reads as though he is admonishing us to be submissive to every human creature alike and show them honour for God's sake.
-What was Peter saying and to whom?
+The first version seems to suggest we should submit to every human institution.
+In contrast, the second, an 1899 version, reads as though he is admonishing us to be submissive to every human creature alike and show them honour for God's sake.
+What was Peter saying, and to whom?

 "Peter, an apostle of Jesus Christ, To those who reside as aliens, scattered throughout Pontus, Galatia, Cappadocia, Asia, and Bithynia," (1 Peter 1:1)

-Clearly, he is writing to the Jews in scattered in the areas mentioned.
+He is writing to the Jews scattered in the areas mentioned.
 The question then becomes, “How is he instructing the Jews in respect of their relationship with authorities?"

-The difference is in the interpretation of the Greek word ktisis, which literally means "creation" (the act or the product)7 and is translated as such in every case, except here in 1 Peter 2:13 of some versions.
-This word, ktisis, is also used by Paul to describe the new creature that people become in Christ Jesus.
+The difference is in the interpretation of the Greek word ktisis, which means "creation" (the act or the product)7 and is translated as such in every case, except here in 1 Peter 2:13 of some versions.
+Paul also uses this word to describe the new creature that people become in Christ Jesus.

 Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.
 (2 Corinthians 5:17)

-Most modern lexicons will tell us that ktisis can mean creation, creature, or institution.
-To submit to any human creation or institution is tantamount to idolatry since we would be submitting to a thing we have created or formed.
+Most modern lexicons tell us that ktisis can mean creation, creature, or institution.
+Submitting to any human creation or institution is tantamount to idolatry since we would be submitting to a thing we have created or formed.
 A cursory investigation of ktisis leaves me wondering how the word institution came to be included as a definition.
-Is it there because that is how it has been translated or that is what it means?
-I suggest that this is an interpretation of the Greek word and not a translation.
+Is it there because that is how it has been translated, or that is what it means?
+I suggest this is an interpretation of the Greek word, not a translation.

-In modern legal circles, we have to two main types of entities, one living, created by God and the other an artificial one such as a corporation, created by man.
+In modern legal circles, we have two main types of entities: living entities created by God and artificial ones, such as corporations created by man.
 A corporation is an entity that has been given "personhood" by man through a legislative act.
-All our modern ‘governments’ are mere corporations.
+All our modern governments are mere corporations.
 Are we to submit to a thing created by the hand of man or to individuals selected by Jesus for positions of authority within the local body of believers?

-The word translated 'whether' is the Greek word 'eite' where it is defined as "a conditional disjunctive conjunction bringing together two objects in one's thoughts while keeping them distinct from each other."
-I would suggest that this could be better translated "as if" suggesting that Peter is presenting as a simile, "Submit to one another as if to the king or to governors."
-This is much more congruent with the context and with the rest of scripture.
+The word translated as 'whether' is the Greek word 'eite,' which is defined as "a conditional disjunctive conjunction bringing together two objects in one's thoughts while keeping them distinct from each other."
+I would suggest that this could be better translated "as if," suggesting that Peter is presenting as a simile, "Submit to one another as if to the king or governors."
+This is much more congruent with the context and the rest of scripture.

 Young's Literal Translation, above, posited an interesting slant in that it avoids the phrase "for the Lord's sake" as used in most versions.
-The Greek word used here dis actually means 'through' or 'because of.'
+The Greek word here, dis, means 'through' or 'because of.'
 I wonder if Peter meant to say, "Be subject to every human being, there because of the Lord."
-This is in better harmony with other scriptures (Ephesians 5:21) where we, Messianic believers, are admonished to obey those that the Lord has placed in authority over us—within the body of Christ and within the Kingdom of God.
+This is in better harmony with other scriptures (Ephesians 5:21), where we, Messianic believers, are admonished to obey those that the Lord has placed in authority over us—within the body of Christ and within the Kingdom of God.

-In context then, Peter is admonishing the Messianic Jews, for the sake of their testimony to those around them, that they show honour to every human being whether they are kings, cops, or commoners.
-He summarizes well his intention for this chapter in verse 17 where he writes, "Honor all people, love the brotherhood, fear God, honor the king."
+In context, Peter is admonishing the Messianic Jews, for the sake of their testimony to those around them, that they show honour to every human being, whether they are kings, cops, or commoners.
+He summarizes well his intention for this chapter in verse 17, where he writes, "Honor all people, love the brotherhood, fear God, honor the king."
 Each of these entities is a living being, not an artificial entity.
 His main point, I believe, is that they submit to those God has placed in authority over them, not those (s)elected by voting machines and corporate donations for nefarious reasons.

 1 Acts 5:29